ruiying-ocean/cgeniepy/publication/paper.md

 ## Model-data comparison

-In this example, I read the carbon isotope data from the Last Glacial Maximum (21 ka) model, the corresponding data compilation from @peterson2014.
-Then I find the model data for each core location and add it to the dataframe.
-Finally, I conduct the model-data comparison and plot the 1:1 lineplot (\autoref{fig:2}).
-Multiple metrics are calculated and shown in the figure (\autoref{fig:2}).
+In this example, I demonstrate how to conduct a model-data comparison using `cgeniepy`.
+I compare the ocean carbon isotope in sediment cores (i.e., observation) [@peterson2014] with cGENIE model ouptputs [@ying2023b] in the Last Glacial Maximum (21 ka).
+First, both observations and model results are read by the `cgeniepy` package.
+Then I search the nearest cGENIE model grid boxes for each sediment core and append the matched results to the existing dataframe.
+Finally, I visualise the model-data comparison by plotting the scatter plot with multiple metrics calculated (\autoref{fig:2}).

 ```python
 from cgeniepy.model import GenieModel